 25. 8.6% of young adults in the US are unemployed.

-Unemployment trends of 2018, indicate just 2.9% of those over the age of 45 were unemployed.
-Those between the ages of 18 and 24, on the other hand, had a tough time finding work, as their unemployment rate was almost 5% above the national average (3.7%).
+Unemployment trends show just 2.9% of those over the age of 45 were unemployed.
+On the other hand, those between the ages of 18 and 24 had a tough time finding work, as their unemployment rate was almost 5% above the national average (3.7%).

 26. 17% of millennials find that technology has made finding a job more difficult.